 That was when my anxiety ventured over into OCD land, which is a bit more complicated and I will get more into at another time.
 But I basically had to learn to disassociate plugs and lamps from those bad feelings and that one initial fearful thought, so that I could look at them without reacting.
 I have had to train myself to look at them and not be terrified that they would cause my house to burn down.
 I have had to train myself to look at them and not think anything at all.

-You are very susceptible to over reacting to harmless things, falling into negative thought patterns, over analyzing your thoughts, and hatching phobias when you are emotionally exhausted.
+When you are emotionally exhausted, you are very susceptible to over-reacting to harmless things, falling into negative thought patterns, over analyzing your thoughts, and hatching new phobias and fears.

 This is why you MUST…..you HAVE TO…..take care of yourself and get plenty of rest and relaxation when you are going through a particularly bad time.
 You are….we are…..all of us with anxiety disorders are always going to be more sensitive to the stresses of life than the average person and we have to take care of ourselves more than the average person does.

 Once you rest and start to heal from whatever current stress or grief you are going through – and desensitize yourself and shut off the adrenaline, I promise you will get your life back and you will look back, and you too will say to yourself “I can’t believe I was ever afraid of that.”

 Know that whatever phobias or fears or obsessions you are going through….they do not mean you are insane or mentally “broken”.

 On the contrary, your anxiety disorder is a sign that your brain is doing all of the RIGHT things.
 Just a little over-zealously.
 But that is something you can work with.
 With the right tools and the right amount of rest, self-education, determination and counseling/therapy if you decide to use it, you can put all of those things behind you and get your life back.